crate/crate/docs/sql/statements/drop-repository.rst

 ==========

 :repository_name:
   The name of the repository to de-register.
+Wildcard (*) patterns are supported.